CFDE DEI Teaching Fellows

 How can we make our classrooms and campuses broadly accessible spaces, in which all students can fully participate and actively learn?

 The pedagogies of diversity, equity, and inclusion (DEI) address practical ways instructors can make their classrooms, labs, or clinical settings more welcoming and engaging environments for all.
-These pedagogies also touch on a range of current issues in higher education, such as microaggressions, anti-racist pedagogy, abolitionist teaching, indigenous pedagogies, and navigating difficult conversations.
+These pedagogies also touch on a range of current issues in higher education, such as unconscious bias and microaggressions, inclusive pedagogy and equity-minded teaching along with how to make our classes accessible to all students.
 All these issues are the subject of significant debates—not only amongst educators and school administrators, but also within public discourse and mainstream media.
 This fellowship aims to help faculty build competencies in these areas and then to develop a training that will share those competencies with a broader audience.
-The first cohort of this program started in January 2023 and will end in May 2024.
+This cohort starts in January 2025 and ends May 2026.

 Aims